 internship and research award applications due to CCLE site Friday, May 6 by

 5pm.
 Internship awards are intended for non-paid internships.

-Michael S. Dukakis Fellowship
+Michael S. Dukakis Internship Program

 Established in 2001, the Canadian Studies Program at UCLA fosters a better understanding of Canadian society and its relationship with the United States.
-The Edward Hildebrand Fellowship’s ambition is to train a new breed of policy-makers knowledgeable about Canadian society and well-versed in Canada-U.S. relations and affairs.
+The Edward Hildebrand Program’s ambition is to train a new breed of policy-makers knowledgeable about Canadian society and well-versed in Canada-U.S. relations and affairs.
 Click here for more information.

 The Monica Salinas Latino Award is presented to continuing graduate students at the UCLA Luskin School of Public Affairs who have an interest in public policy issues affecting the Latino community.
 Of particular interest are the contributions and achievements of the emerging Hispanic community as it plays an increasingly important role in this country's social, economic, cultural and political life.
 Click here for more information.